 Your best bet is to thoroughly read your airline’s policy before you book your flight.
 You can see a comprehensive list of airline baggage fees at Airfarewatchdog, SmarterTravel’s sister site.

 Join a Frequent Flyer Program

 If racking up 25,000 miles a year doesn’t seem attainable, consider applying for an airline credit card.
 Several major airlines waive checked bag fees for cardholders.
 For example, most Delta SkyMiles cardholders can check one bag for free on Delta flights, and United MileagePlus Club cardholders can check two bags for free.
-(Restrictions and annual credit card fees may apply, and vary based on airline and type of card.
-Programs change frequently, so contact your airline for more information.)

 Take the Train

 While airlines are charging left and right for bags of any shape and size, train travel is a different story.
 Amtrak’s baggage allowance policy says passengers may carry on up to two pieces of luggage (not including personal items like purses, strollers, or computer bags) and check up to two pieces of luggage—for free.
 Additional bags cost a surprisingly low $20 per bag.